 This is an updated article on FEMA PODs.
 Our first article was several years ago (pre-COVID), and we will continue to update this article when any information changes or develops related to Points of Distribution.

 FEMA is the acronym for the Federal Emergency Management Agency, an agency that responds to and mitigates disasters.
 PODs stand for Points of Distribution.
 PODs are planned methods to distribute emergency supplies.
 They would be needed if infrastructure broke down where food, water, and other supplies could not be distributed through normal means.

 What is a FEMA POD?

 The Army Corp of Engineers and FEMA have teamed up to develop general plans for resource dispersal using local agencies in the event of a national disaster.
 The POD is the designated location and the process where they distribute the resources.
-They are designed in three sizes to accommodate different traffic, which are designed to be no more than 20,000 people a day.
+They are designed in three sizes to accommodate different traffic, the largest of which is no more than 20,000 people a day.

 What Resources Would a FEMA POD Distribute?

 Besides regular disaster supplies such as food, water, and blankets, a FEMA POD could also be called upon to distribute the Strategic National Stockpile (SNS).
 The SNS is a huge stockpile of medical supplies maintained by the Center for Disease Control and Prevention (CDC).
 The medical supplies include vaccines, antibiotics, antidotes, and antitoxins for rapid deployment to PODs.